Tortoise Enrichment Activities and Supplies

 Speaking of live plants, I’m a huge fan of filling your tortoise habitat with non-toxic plants.
 If your tortoise lives indoors, place one or two potted plants in the enclosure — you can bury the pot in the substrate to prevent your tortoise from knocking it over.
 Outdoor habitats are easy to enrich with flowers, shrubs, and herbs both in and around the enclosure itself.

-Many tortoise owners recommend adding visual obstacles to the enclosure to boost enrichment.
+As an owner myself, I recommend adding visual obstacles and tortoise toys to the enclosure to boost enrichment.
 If your enclosure consists of a tortoise table or similar rectangular box, putting a large rock or fencing toward the middle of the habitat can make the environment more engaging.
 The idea is that your tortoise must physically roam around the enclosure to see it all, which encourages exercise and exploration.

 If your tortoise has been in the same enclosure for a good bit of time, consider rearranging the space.
 I recommend starting small, as some tortoises may be stressed by a sudden change in the environment.
 If your tortoise seems keen on your redecorating efforts, you can make this a part of your monthly or semi-annual routine!